 - Fiction: Children with ADHD should take high-dose vitamins and herbal supplements.

 Vitamins and herbs are not a cure for ADHD, but they can help to ease the symptoms and improve the quality of life for many children.
-If you are considering using supplements to treat your child’s ADHD, be sure to talk to your doctor first.
+If you are considering using supplements to treat your child’s ADHD, first talk to a child specialist at oahu pediatrics (or wherever you live).

 Many parents think nutrition is the key to controlling their child’s ADHD symptoms.
 While diet can play a role in your child’s ADHD symptoms, it is important to keep in mind that if ADHD is diagnosed, diet will not cure it.
 Instead, a diet should be implemented to help your child control their symptoms.
 There are many myths about ADHD and diet that may prevent you and your child from making positive changes.